jsk-ros-pkg/jsk_robot/jsk_fetch_robot/jsk_fetch_startup/README.md

 su -c 'rosrun jsk_fetch_startup install_supervisor.sh'
 ```

-To show or change supervisor job status, access `FETCH_IP_ADDRESS:9001` by web browser.
+To show or change supervisor job status, access `supervisor.FETCH_FQDN` by web browser.

 Previously, upstart was used, but it has been moved to supervisor.
 This is because of the convenience of job management via a web browser.